durantschoon/dot_files/README.md

 ## Clone this to ~/dot_files

-Then run these in the shell (maybe make a shell script or alias)
+Then run these in the shell

 <pre>
 ln -si ~/dot_files/.zshrc ~/